matthewpersico/matthewpersico.github.io/_posts/2022-08-11-three-little-numbers.md

 on it.
 I'm not normally a "scale person".
 I judge my health by which hole on my belt I happen to be using this week.
 Now I knew I was getting up there because there we less and less unused holes, but I took my usual attitude of, "Yeah I need to do something; eventually, I'll get around to it.".
-Then I stepped om the scale.
+Then I stepped on the scale.

 291.